Kraisie/SeriesTracker/README.md

     * Seem to be widespread and no real solution is available
 * SearchSeries/AddSeries starts black (Linux) when Pantheon/Gtk is installed
 * `Gtk-Message: Failed to load module "pantheon-filechooser-module"` when Pantheon/Gtk is installed
-* NPE when switching scenes on Linux caused by the menu bar (Main menu -> Information)
+* NPE when switching scenes on Linux caused by the menu bar and gtk (Main menu -> Information)
     * only removing the menu bar fixes it at the moment

-* Menu bar behaves weird on a second screen with another resolution (Windows)
-    * should be fixed with Java9/Java11
+## Why is there no Java 11 support?
+Unfortunately there are a lot of problems regarding Java 11 and OpenJFX.
+[Creating a .jar-file via gradle](http://openjdk.java.net/projects/jigsaw/spec/issues/#MultiModuleExecutableJARs), bugged windows (like on a Raspberry Pi), [gtk3-errors](https://bugs.openjdk.java.net/browse/JDK-8215104) and [warnings](https://bugs.openjdk.java.net/browse/JDK-8211305) and so on and so on.
+Because of those problems there is currently no point in supporting Java 11 which would be needed to fix the menu bar bug.
+Java 9 would also fix that bug but as a non LTS version it is already deprecated.
+Currently it seems that OpenJFX 12 fixes some of those problems so later this program may support Java 12.
+Until then only Java 8 is supported at a loss of a correctly working menu bar on a second screen on Windows.